 “Are you insane?”
 Evester glared at the picture.
 His eyes traced over the image and then met each set of eyes in the room.
-He was looking to see something in our responses to the photo, something we did not give him.
+He was looking to see something in our responses to the photo.
+He knew that he did not look like the person in the picture.
+He might have lied about who he was, but he was not lying about the Project.
+Heia could only trust him so much.
 “They’d never let me leave.”

 “Then we don’t let them catch you.”
 Kony agreed.
 “We get our family out before they come, make the call and then leave.
 How long would it take for them to respond.”